* Markets await Fed meeting, data on U.S. and China

 European equities steadied near two-year highs, with weaker banking and technology shares offsetting positive sentiment after a strong start to the earnings season and a brightening economic outlook.

-The benchmark FTSEurofirst 300 index was up 0.25 percent.
-The index is up nearly 24 percent from its June lows, but may not move substantially higher in the coming days.
+The benchmark FTSEurofirst 300 index was up 0.5 percent.
+The index is up 24 percent from its June lows.

-Gains across Asian markets, led by a big rally in Australian shares, helped to lift MSCI's world equity index 0.34 percent to near a 20-month high.
+Gains across Asian markets, led by a big rally in Australian shares, helped to lift MSCI's world equity index 0.5 percent to a 20-month high.

 Peter Sullivan, head of European Equity Strategy at HSBC in London, said the past 9 weeks have seen steady equity inflows from retail investors after four years dominated by outflows.